Eared seal: Anatomy

-Otariids have proportionately much larger fore-flippers and pectoral muscles than phocids, and have the ability to turn their hind limbs forward and walk on all fours, making them far more maneuverable on land.
-They are generally considered to be less adapted to an aquatic lifestyle, since they breed primarily on land and haul out more frequently than true seals.
+Otariids have proportionately much larger fore-flippers and pectoral muscles than true seals (phocids), and have the ability to turn their hind limbs forward and walk on all fours, making them far more maneuverable on land.
+They are generally considered to be less adapted to an aquatic lifestyle than phocids, since they breed primarily on land and haul out more frequently than true seals.
 However, they can attain higher bursts of speed and have greater maneuverability in the water.
 Their swimming power derives from the use of flippers more so than the sinuous whole-body movements typical of phocids and walruses.